viswa2/DevOps/aws-technicals/README.md

 12. Error docker buildx build" requires exactly 1 argument
 Fix: We need add the docker build command . in the last so that it's should identify the `Dockerfile` and build the process.
 13. I have added the credentails invaild refernce format under `AWS Systems Manager --> Parameter store`
-Fix: Check username and password correctly along the docker registry name Ex: docker.io
+Fix: Check username and password correctly along with the docker registry name Ex: docker.io
 14. Once everything fine it's should build and pushed the image into docker hub.
 15. Adding the build spec yaml file into the github for reference.